ronaldoussoren/pyobjc/docs/install.rst

   Python itself is build with ``MACOSX_DEPLOYMENT_TARGET`` set to the earliest version of macOS you want to support.
 PyObC, and other extension packages, should automatically pick up the deployment target from the Python build.

+* Using the latest version of macOS to build binaries gives the most featureful binaries, building on older macOS versions can drop specific support for some newer APIs.

   .. note::